DuckyMomo20012/file-crypto/README.md

 ### :dart: Features

-- 🔒️ Uploaded files are encrypted
+- 🔒️ Uploaded files are encrypted.
-- 🔑 Password protection for file
+- 🔑 Password protection for files.
-- 🔍️ Preview text file in terminal
+- 🔍️ Preview text file in terminal.
-- ✏️ File editor in the terminal
+- ✏️ File editor in the terminal.
-- 🎨 Syntax highlight for supporting formats
+- 🎨 Syntax highlight for supporting formats.
 - 🧰 Toolbox:
-  - Sign file
+  - Sign file.
-  - Verify file signature
+  - Verify file signature.
-  - Encrypt file
+  - Encrypt the file.
-  - Decrypt file
+  - Decrypt the file.
-- 👀 (Preview feature) Preview image in terminal using ANSI codes
+- 👀 (Preview feature) Preview image in terminal using ANSI codes.

 <!-- Color Reference -->